-The importance of each spectral variable was assessed based on its usage in the rule conditions and the model for CUBIST.
 We used the recursive feature elimination (RFE) method, a backwards variable-selection algorithm described by Guyon et al. (2002), to test whether the modeling can be simplified and to find most important spectral features.
 Soil reflectance spectra typically contain many correlated and potentially redundant variables.
 Therefore, constraining them to relevant subsets that feed into the modeling can further improve predictive accuracy and reduce computation time and storage for model updates.
-We recursively eliminated subsets of variables with low CUBIST variable importance, calculated as the average relative usage frequencies of a particular variable in split conditions and regressions.
-This step-wise variable reduction was based on the following predefined subset sizes S_i , starting with the full set at i = 1 and ending with the most important predictor at i = 30:
+We recursively eliminated subsets of variables with low CUBIST variable importance, calculated with equally weighted usage of a particular variable in split conditions and regressions.
+This step-wise variable reduction was based on the following predefined subset sizes $S_i$ , starting with the full set at i = 1 and ending with the most important predictor at i = 30: